VET Assessment Procedure

 Policy code: AG1241

-Policy owner: Director of Learner Experience and Excellence
+Policy owner: Director of Skills and Education Delivery

 Next review date: 16 June 2026